 Selling on mog

-How to publish and sell skill packages on mog.md — Stripe onboarding, uploads, publishing, pricing, and analytics.
+How to publish packages, register live services, and sell on mog.md — Stripe onboarding, uploads, publishing, pricing, metered services, and analytics.

 Anyone can sell on mog.md.
 You set the price, we handle payments via Stripe Connect, and you get paid. mog takes a 10% platform fee on paid packages; free packages have no fees.